jlelong-onepoint/google-builds-gitlab/README.md

 Create a deploy token in gitlab for repository :
 - Settings > Repository > Deploy Tokens

-Create a webhooks in gitlab for push notification filling GitHookHandler function url
+Create a webhooks in gitlab for push notification filling GitHookHandler function url.

 Call configuration function with git token informations. git_project_id can be retrieve under menu Settings/general